Our primary PostGIS trainer is Ian Turton (@ijturton).

 Introduction to PostgreSQL, PostGIS, pgAdminIII, servers, databases and database objects.
 Includes best practice and a practical exercise aimed at getting started on interacting with databases through pgAdmin.

-2. Loading, exporting and use spatial data
+2. Loading, exporting and using spatial data

 Use different methods for loading data and exporting data into and from PostGIS.
 Includes the shapefile loader and GIS as well as 'Loader' for importing OS MasterMap.
 Explores use of copy command for importing non-spatial data.
 The module looks in more detail into the characteristics of spatial data in PostGIS including the Geometry Columns table.